pangtodd/toddpang_porfolio/README.md

 ## Setup/Installation Requirements

+* you can view the website [here] (www.toddpang.com) or you can cut and paste this into your browser: www.toddpang.com
+* If you want see the code/files on your local machine, follow the steps below:
 * If you don't have git installed on your machine, follow these [instructions.](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)
 * via your terminmal, navigate to the directory you want to store my files in.
 * clone my git hub directory by typing or cutting pasting: "git clone https://github.com/pangtodd/portfolio.git" into your terminal
 * open files in browswer or code editor of your choice.
-* you can also view this website [here] (https://pangtodd.github.io/portfolio/) or you can cut and paste this into your browser: https://pangtodd.github.io/portfolio/

 ## Known Bugs

+* Site renders okay-ish on mobile, but not perfect (hero image text is off and creates a margin on the right).
+I'm looking into if I can keep the current layout for the hero image and have it more responsive.
-* No known issues as of 7/16/22
+* No other known issues as of 7/16/22
 * If you notice mistakes or bugs, please email pang.todd@gmail.com

 ## License